ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

   return m < 2;
 ```

-And there we have it, our sudoku validator is running on multiple processes and using a GPU.
+And there we have it, our sudoku validator is running on multiple processes and using GPUs.
 ```console
 $ mpirun -n 7 ./src/thrust/lc-valid-sudoku-mpi-thrust
 true